Last updated on April 21st, 2021 at 04:57 pm

 In review, Ballotpedia creates Wiki-style pages for politicians and large media outlets.
-The pages contain information such as a biography/history, career, political career and endorsements/editorial positions.
+The pages contain information such as a biography/history, career, political career, and endorsements/editorial positions.
 These pages are presented with minimal bias.
-The website also publishes low-biased news that is properly sourced such as this: Who is running for election in Arkansas?
+The website also publishes low-biased news that is properly sourced, such as who runs for election in Arkansas?
 In general, Ballotpedia does not editorialize content and is least biased.

 A factual search reveals they have not failed a fact check.